dp-by-dt/C-Connect/project_document.md

 The above two columns helps pin point the notification and delete that only

++ Own posts are shows in their profile bottom

 - like count doesn't update (✅fixed by adding the relation to the models.py)
 - The time is not in ist (✅set to ist using `to_ist()` function )

+❌ Post section - Errors/Bugs
+- The post url is like /post/post/feed
+- Delete button not shown in own post (in the `/profile`)